 - There have been instances when the calendar and social media accounts have been disconnected.

 Loomly is missing a few key features that you would expect on a social media management platform.
-Apart from those things, there are a number of simple UI issues that I wish they would remedy; including: Quickly adding a post from the calendar Month view ignores your preset posting schedule times.
+Apart from those things, there are a number of simple UI issues that I wish they would remedy, including quickly adding a post from the calendar month view that ignores your preset posting schedule times.
 The Loomly Mobile Website is not fully optimized for mobile devices.